pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 For the production environment, local storage is recommended for TiKV.
 The actual local storage in Kubernetes clusters might be sorted by disk types, such as `nvme-disks` and `sas-disks`.

-For demonstration environment or functional verification, you can use network storage, such as `ebs` and `nfs`.
+For the demonstration environment or functional verification, you can use network storage, such as `ebs` and `nfs`.

 > **Note:**
 >